pchschulz/silverstripe-gallery/docs/en/data-object-with-gallery.md

  - __Location__ (The place of the images)
  - __Description__ or __Content__
 So use the ImageCollectionExtension when you only want to have images displayed in a nice form.
-Or choose the GalleryExtension when you want a "real" image gallery, as the GalleryPage is.
+Or choose the GalleryExtension when you want a "real" image gallery.
+For classes deriving from __SiteTree__, please use the SiteTreeGalleryExtension class.

 ## Adding the extension ##
 Just add the extension to your DataObject in your _.yml_ files or directly in your PHP code.